barde/radiosolar/README.md

 ### Kudos

 + [Phialo 3D Design](https://phialo.de) for the 3D sun model, 3D-printing the enclosure and general support
-+ Adafruit and Thingspeak for their great libraries, data sink and general awesomeness
++ Adafruit, Arduino and Thingspeak for their great libraries, data sink and general awesomeness
 + Sparkfun and Espressif for their neat hardware
 + [Radmon](http://radmon.org/) for their nice map of Geiger counter values.
 Check it out!
-+ all the ingenious and industrious tinkerers who paved my way into the depths of the ESP8266
++ all the ingenious and industrious tinkerers who helped to pave my way into the depths of the ESP8266

 ![](doc/logoEnd.png?raw=true)